Thai protesters rally ahead of parliamentary debate

 The rally was called Saturday night after Prime Minister Prayuth Chan-ocha ignored the protesters’ deadline to step down.

 The protesters’ core demands also include a more democratic constitution and reforms to the monarchy.
-Public criticism of the monarchy is unprecedented is a country where the royal institution has been considered sacrosanct.
+Public criticism of the monarchy is unprecedented in a country where the royal institution has been considered sacrosanct.

 The demonstrators charge that Prayuth, who led a coup in 2014 as the army chief, was returned to power unfairly in last year’s general election because laws had been changed to favor a pro-military party.
 The protesters also say that the constitution, written and enacted under military rule, is undemocratic.

-Prayuth’s government last week called the Parliamentary session, expected to last two days, to seek to defuse weeks of almost daily protests.
+Prayuth’s government last week called the special parliamentary session to seek to defuse weeks of almost daily protests.
+The session begins Monday and is expected to last two days.

 The protesters were not impressed by his efforts to appease them, declaring them insincere.